· In the News

 DNA Polymerases and DNA Repair

--X-ray structure of Archaeal polD DNA polymerase reveals a catalytic site similar to multi-subunit RNA polymerases.
+-X-ray structure of Archaeal polD DNA polymerase reveals a catalytic site similar to multi-subunit RNA polymerases that are found in all domains of life,

--Structural basis for a new templated activity by TdT: implications for V(D)J recombination,
+-Structural basis for an unexpected "in trans" templated activity by TdT: implications for V(D)J recombination and DNA double-strand-breaks repair in eukaryotes,

--New TdT structures in complex with a DNA synapsis shed light on DNA Double-Strand-Break Repair by NHEJ (EMBO J., Mar 2015).
+-TdT structures in complex with a DNA synapsis shed new light on DNA Double-Strand-Break Repair by NHEJ (EMBO J., Mar 2015).

 -Snapshots of Terminal deoxynucleotidyl transferase caught in action: dynamical aspects of the two-metal-ion mechanism (J. Gouge et al., J. Mol.
 Biol., Jul 2013)